 A documentary wedding photographer should be all about telling a story.
 It’s about weaving the images together to tell the tale of your wedding day.

-You may look at my wedding photography on this website and see that my work is somewhat different to “the traditional wedding photographer”.
+You may look at my wedding photography on this website and see that my work is somewhat different from “the traditional wedding photographer”.

 This genre of photography has several different names; wedding photojournalism, documentary wedding photography and reportage wedding photography.
 I don’t believe there is any difference between the three names generally, apart from, perhaps, what the bridal magazines see as the fashionable way to describe natural, storytelling wedding photography.